Perspectives // Ageing in Place

 Different people often hold different pieces of information.

-Responsibilities become distributed.
+• Responsibilities become distributed

-Communication becomes essential.
+• Communication becomes essential

 The challenge is not necessarily a lack of care.

-The challenge is ensuring everyone understands what is happening.
+Instead, the challenge is ensuring everyone understands what is happening.

 When communication becomes fragmented, uncertainty grows.